twt-zpu/client-java/README.md

 # arrowheadclient

-This project provides client skeletons for the Arrowhead framework Generation 3.2.
+This project provides client skeletons for the Arrowhead Framework Generation 4.0

 These skeletons are to be extended with your own application code.